mtumilowicz/vavr-exceptions-handling-talk/README.md

 		* holds local variables and partial results, and plays a part in method invocation and return
 		* stores frames
 	* what is frame
+	    * new frame is created each time a method is invoked
 		* invocation context of a method
+		* pushed on top
 	* more precise info:
 		* theory: https://github.com/mtumilowicz/java-stack
 			* stackwalking on java 8: https://github.com/mtumilowicz/java8-stack-stackwalking